Charleston school district rolls out Wi-Fi-equipped buses to help with remote learning

 But not all students have access to the internet at home.

-"We wanted to deploy those buses across the district wherever we can so that students who might not have internet access at home can come here with their parents or on their bicycles and connect to the internet if they need," said CCSD Executive Director of IT Thomas Nawrocki.
+"We wanted to deploy those buses across the district wherever we can so that students who might not have internet access at home can come here with their parents or on their bicycles and connect to the internet if they need," said CCSD Executive Director of Information Technology Thomas Nawrocki.

 The district already had these buses in place before schools were closed due to the coronavirus.
 They were previously used to transport McClellanville students to Wando High School after Lincoln High closed in 2016.
 Students making the hourlong commute to Wando could use the buses' Wi-Fi to do homework or study on their way to school.